custom-git/custom-git.github.io/README.md

 ## Welcome to custom-git

-A high productivity, open source, general-purpose git tool.
+An open source, general-purpose, command line git tool for high productivity.

 ### Usage